rafidm09/DataStructures-Java/README.md

-Create a library for common data structures implemented in JAVA
+Created a library for common data structures implemented in JAVA
 1. linear data structures
     a.
 Linked Lists with variations
     b.
 Stack